Amelanchier alnifolia 'Honeywood'

 An extremely versatile shrub for edible landscapes, featuring abundant crops of delicious and large berries in late June or early July, a little later than other varieties, ornamental flowers in early spring; larger than most varieties

-Honeywood Saskatoon is recommended for the following landscape applications;
+Aside from its primary use as an edible, Honeywood Saskatoon is sutiable for the following landscape applications;

 - General Garden Use